-Alice Lesnick is Term Professor of Education, Director of the Bryn Mawr/Haverford Education Program, and Coordinator of Africana Studies, beginning her 18th years in the BiCo.
-A literacy researcher (selected publications available on academia.edu) with particular interest in collaborative learning; networked learning; and the bridging of formal and informal contexts of education, Alice has created and teaches a broad range of courses including her Program's gateway and capstone seminars; literacies and education; qualitative research; education, technology, and society; first-year writing and thinking; and empowering learners: health literacies in context.
-Awarded the Rosalyn R. Schwartz Teaching Award in 2004; a faculty associate/teacher trainer with the Institute for Writing and Thinking at Bard College since 1993; and a former preschool, elementary, middle, and high school teacher, Alice now directs the BiCo Dalun Community Fellowships project linking Bryn Mawr and Haverford College undergraduates with a preschool, community radio station, and ICT Centre in Northern Ghana.
-Other passions threading through these include painting, poetry, and Tai Chi.
+Alice Lesnick is Term Professor of Education, Director of the Bryn Mawr/Haverford Education Program, and Coordinator of Africana Studies.
+A literacy researcher with particular interests in collaborative learning, networked learning, and bridging of formal and informal contexts of education, Alice has created and teaches a broad range of courses including gateway and capstone seminars; literacies and education; qualitative research; education, technology, and society; first-year writing and thinking; and empowering learners: holistic approaches to education and health.
+The recipient of the Rosalyn R. Schwartz Teaching Award; a faculty associate/teacher trainer with the Institute for Writing and Thinking at Bard College; and a former preschool, elementary, middle, and high school teacher, Alice also now directs Lagim Tehi Tuma/Thinking Together: a summer action research project linking Bryn Mawr and Haverford College students with a community's preschool, radio station, and technology training centre in Northern Ghana.
+Alice's other passions include her family, painting, poetry, and Taiji.

 Alice's research focuses on collaboration and collaborative learning, moral education, and gender and schooling.
 Her academic publications include:

-Cohen, J., Cook-Sather, A., & Lesnick, A. (In press).
+Cohen, J., Cook-Sather, A., & Lesnick, A. (2013).
 “Students as Leaders and Learners: Toward Self-Authorship and Social Change on a College Campus.”
-Innovations in Education and Teaching International.
+Innovations in Education and Teaching International, 50, 1.